 As I mentioned we were usually pretty full after breakfast so we always skipped lunch and came to have dinner later.

 The menu was full of Western, Asian, and traditional Khmer dishes with many vegetarian and vegan options.
 We loved the food so much that we ended up having dinner here three nights in a row!

 We had the most perfect stay at Templation Siem Reap.
 I really loved both the Jungloo tent and the private pool villa and I’m actually so glad that we had the opportunity to try both of them!
 The whole property is so beautiful, it felt like being in a serene oasis in the middle of the busy city.

-I can honestly say that Templation became one of my favourite hotels I’ve ever stayed in!
+I can honestly say that Templation became one of my favorite hotels I’ve ever stayed in!
 If you’re planning to visit Siem Reap I can absolutely recommend staying at the Templation Hotel.
-You can check the latest prices and the availability here!
+You can check the latest prices and availability here!